Last updated on: March 20th, 2023

 General Holiday falling on Day off

-When a general holiday falls on a day that is a non-working day for an employee, the employee shall be granted another holiday with pay at some time as may be agreed between the employer and the employee, which can also be an addition to the employee’s annual vacation.
-This is not applicable to employees covered under a collective agreement, who are entitled to at least 9 holidays with pay exclusive of any annual vacation.
+When a general holiday falls on a day that is a non-working day for an employee, the employee shall be entitled to receive an additional paid day off at a mutually agreed-upon time.
+This extra day off could also be included in the employee’s annual leave duration.
+This is not applicable to employees covered under a collective agreement, who are entitled to at least 9 holidays with pay exclusive of any annual leave.

 Alternative day for Holiday falling on non-working Saturday or Sunday

-Where the New Year’s Day, Canada Day, Remembrance Day, Christmas Day, Boxing Day, or National Day for Truth and Reconciliation (“NDTR”) falls on a Sunday or Saturday that is non-working, the employee is entitled to another holiday with pay on a working day immediately preceding or following the general holiday.
-This is not applicable to employees covered under a collective agreement, who are entitled to at least 9 holidays with pay exclusive of any annual vacation.
+In case, New Year’s Day, Canada Day, Remembrance Day, Christmas Day, Boxing Day or National Day for Truth and Reconciliation (“NDTR”) falls on a Sunday or Saturday that is non-working, the employee is entitled to another holiday with pay on the working day immediately preceding or following the general holiday.
+This is not applicable to employees covered under a collective agreement, who are entitled to at least 9 holidays with pay exclusive of any annual leave.

 Substitution of General Holidays